sammancoaching/website/_learning_hours/refactoring/extract_function.md

 # Vocabulary for Refactoring

-It's useful to have a vocabularly for talking about refactoring.
+It's useful to have a vocabulary for talking about refactoring.
 It will help you to communicate when doing strong-style pairing or mob programming.
 In this learning hour we'll learn what refactorings are and the names of some of them.
 We'll also practice applying Extract Function in order to address a Long Function smell.

+There is a video on Emily Bache's YouTube channel for this learning hour: ["Refactoring Skills: Extract Function"](https://youtu.be/lOAktlPd8uk)

 ## Learning Goals